 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

-HIST 3801 [0.5 credit] International History 1941-90
+International History 1941-90

 A survey of international history from the Second World War to the end of the Cold War that examines the conflict over the reconstruction of the postwar world, including decolonization, emergence of the European Union, and other dimensions of global order and disorder.
 (Field b).
 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

-Twentieth-Century China
+HIST 3805 [0.5 credit] Twentieth-Century China